bhayatus/aliaser/README.md

     operations:
         ls
-                Lists all aliases saved in the aliases file
+                Lists all aliases saved in the aliases file, in alphabetical order

         add <alias> <command>
                 Creates/replaces an alias for the specified command in the aliases file